Need to stock up on dairy-free food for a storm or a lockdown or something else?

 We use these for breakfast sandwiches.

 Now for some of my favorites, the fruits and vegetables.

 And you can get them frozen…even in bulk, too!

 I normally like to get frozen berries organic at Aldi and Walmart.

 But with my emergency shopping, I grabbed the best bulk I could find.

 They just keep better than apples, oranges, and bananas.

-Great for vegan blueberry muffins.
+Great for this blueberry muffins recipe.

-be sure to check labels, as well.
+For frozen vegetables, be sure to check labels, as well.